luckyweida/pz/readme.txt

-Eva is still not very friendly
+Eva is still not very nice